CarbonCommunity/Carbon.Documentation/docs/owners/auto-updates.md

 :::

 ## Update Schedule
-We release production updates sually twice a month on the stable builds (Carbon `production` build for the `public` Rust branch), with follow-up hotfix patches when applicable.
+We release production updates usually twice a month on the stable builds (Carbon `production` build for the `public` Rust branch), with follow-up hotfix patches when applicable.

-We release the `production` build for the Rust wipe update 1 hour before the actual Rust server update drops, using the `release` branch to build against (it's the build that gets merged to `public` on the clock).
+We release the `production` build for the Rust wipe update **1 hour** before the actual Rust server update drops, using the `release` branch to build against (it's the build that gets merged to `public` on the clock).

 Our other beta builds get updated accordingly to Facepunch's progression in the development of said branches.
 For example, `staging` branch only begins to have significant changes necessary for Carbon to update to, roughly mid-month.